anuskash/frontend/README.md

 ### Frontend Deployment
 1. Build for production: `ng build --configuration production`
-2. Deploy `dist/` contents to static hosting (Netlify, Vercel, AWS S3, etc.)
+2. Deploy contents of `dist/` directory to static hosting platform (e.g., Netlify, Vercel, AWS S3)
-3. Configure environment variables on hosting platform
+3. Configure environment variables on the hosting platform
-4. Ensure CORS is configured on backend for production domain
+4. Ensure CORS is configured on the backend for the production domain

 ### Backend Requirements
-- Ensure backend is deployed and accessible
+- Ensure the backend is deployed and accessible
-- Update `environment.prod.ts` with production API URL
+- Update `environment.prod.ts` with the production API URL
 - Configure authentication tokens and session management
-- Set up SSL/TLS for secure communication
+- Configure SSL/TLS for secure communication

 ---

-**Built with ❤️ for the University of Nottingham student community**
->>>>>>> origin/cleanup
+UoN Student Marketplace